 What Kids Need: Service to Others

 Here’s what I know.
-When we serve others, our problems either fade away or solve themselves.
-This works because we are giving to others through the talents that we were given.
+When we serve others, our problems either fade away or solve themselves—serving others works because we give to others through our talents.
 The impetus must come from an adult but occasionally comes from the child.
-We hear nearly every day about a cause or an event that a child organized, with the help of an adult, that has gone viral and now is making a difference globally.
+We hear nearly every day about a cause or an event that a child organized.
+With the help of an adult, that has gone viral and now is making a difference globally.
 What a great gift to your child!
 I can’t think of a better way to raise their self-esteem than by serving others.

 I challenge you today to start thinking with your child about how they can provide a service to the benefit of others.
 I think you will find a new attitude from your child towards others and towards life.

 In a sense, Global Concerns can involve Service to Others–find a link here What Kids Need: Global Concerns – Dr. Rich Patterson (pattersonphd.com)

 Service to Others contributes to a positive you, writes Chad Cooper, see his link here The importance of being in service to others for your success. | by Chad E Cooper | Thrive Global | Medium